-- Net Assets Without Donor Restrictions Net assets that are not subject to donorimposed stipulations and that may be expendable for any purpose in performing the primary objectives of the Organization. - Net Assets With Donor Restrictions Net assets subject to donor-imposed stipulations.
+- Net Assets Without Donor Restrictions Net assets that are not subject to donor-imposed stipulations and that may be expendable for any purpose in performing the primary objectives of the Organization. - Net Assets With Donor Restrictions Net assets subject to donor-imposed stipulations.
 Some of which are temporary in nature that may or will be met either by actions of the Organization and/or passage of time.
 Others are perpetual in nature that must be maintained in perpetuity.
 Investment income generated from these funds is typically available for general support of the Organization's programs and operations.

-There was only \$5,000 of net assets with donor restrictions at February 28, 2023 through 2020.
+There was only \$5,000 of net assets with donor restrictions at February 29, 2024 and 2023.